Cambridge Leaders Network

 Steve Giere

-The 2024 Cambridge Leaders Network is scheduled to take place from Sunday - Saturday, 7- 13 July.
-Participants are asked to arrive in Cambridge (England) at 13.00 on Sunday, 7 July.
-Light refreshments will be provided, and guided historical tours of Cambridge will begin at 13.30.
-Later in the afternoon, the group will depart for Moggerhanger Park, a lovely conference centre and estate, located in Moggerhanger, Bedfordshire, for the programme.
+The 2025 Cambridge Leaders Network is scheduled to take place from Sunday - Saturday, 6- 12 July.
+Participants are asked to arrive in Yarnton Manor, outside Oxford (England) at 14.00 on Sunday, 6 July.
+Later in the afternoon, the group will depart for Yarnton Manor, a lovely conference center and estate located in Yarnton, UK for the program.

 How much does it Cost?